Yi-ChunHung/TG3.1_mini-workshop_Apr.29/STBHmftn/README.md

 This program can create a finite slab tight-binding model with the (hkl) surface from the bulk tight-binding model.

+## ❗ Warning

+The format of Orbitps may greatly affect the validity of this program.
+Please pay attention on it for the ftn58sparse that may not comes from the standard process.

 ## 🔰 Getting Started

 0️⃣ If you want to describe the plane through (intercept on Cartesian axis/normal of the plane in the basis of translation vectors), tunr (on/off) the 'isCar' option in 'SlabCell.m':